 Ramadan is a month of reflection and worship, as we aim to draw closer to Allah during the holy month.
 It is a month of blessings, and Allah has made it easy for his servants to gain spiritual rewards, forgiveness of sins and a purified heart.

-Therefore, even when menstruating, we should aim to make the most of our time and increase our good deeds.
-It’s also a time for us to take care of our health, so that we can engage in more worship.
+Therefore, even though we cannot carry out some forms of worship when menstruating, we should aim to make the most of our time and increase our good deeds.
+Ramadan is also a time for us to take care of our health, so that we can engage in more worship.

 We’ve put together some tips to help you during your period in Ramadan.